我枯了

 I'm withered / I'm dead inside

-wǒ kū le
+Pronounced wǒ kū le in Mandarin

-What Does It Mean?
+What Does 我枯了 Mean?

-Imagine a houseplant that's been forgotten on a sunny windowsill for three weeks — that's you after reading some absurd news, your boss's latest email, or a truly baffling life event. '我枯了' literally means 'I've withered,' and it's the perfect Gen-Z shorthand for that feeling of being so drained, dumbfounded, or exasperated that you've lost the will to react like a normal human being.
+Imagine a houseplant that's been forgotten on a sunny windowsill for three weeks — that's you after reading some absurd news, your boss's latest email, or a truly baffling life event.
+Emerging around 2020, '我枯了' literally means 'I've withered,' and it's the perfect Gen-Z shorthand for that feeling of being so drained, dumbfounded, or exasperated that you've lost the will to react like a normal human being.
 It's resignation, dark humor, and relatability all rolled into one dying fern.

 Cultural Context